-6. Training
+Training

-a.
-The employer, in consultation with the local, shall be responsible for developing and implementing an ongoing harassment and sexual harassment awareness program for all employees.
+17. The employer, in consultation with the local, shall be responsible for developing and implementing an ongoing harassment and sexual harassment awareness program for all employees.

 Where a program currently exists and meets the criteria listed in this agreement, such a program shall be deemed to satisfy the provisions of this article.
-This awareness program shall initially be for all employees and shall be scheduled at least once annually for all new employees to attend.
+This awareness program shall be scheduled at least once annually for all new employees to attend.

-- b.
-The awareness program shall include but not be limited to: - i. the definitions of harassment and sexual harassment as outlined in this Agreement; - ii. understanding situations that are not harassment or sexual harassment, including the exercise of an employer's managerial and/or supervisory rights and responsibilities; - iii. developing an awareness of behaviour that is illegal and/or inappropriate; - iv. outlining strategies to prevent harassment and sexual harassment;

-- v. a review of the resolution of harassment and sexual harassment as outlined in this Agreement; - vi. understanding malicious complaints and the consequences of such; - vii. outlining any Board policy for dealing with harassment and sexual harassment; - viii. outlining laws dealing with harassment and sexual harassment which apply to employees in B.C.
+- 18. The awareness program shall include but not be limited to: - a. the definitions of harassment and sexual harassment as outlined in this Agreement; - b. understanding situations that are not harassment or sexual harassment, including the exercise of an employer's managerial and/or supervisory rights and responsibilities; - c. developing an awareness of behaviour that is illegal and/or inappropriate; - d. outlining strategies to prevent harassment and sexual harassment; - e. a review of the resolution procedures of Article E.2; - f. understanding malicious complaints and the consequences of such; - g. outlining any Board policy for dealing with harassment and sexual harassment; - h. outlining laws dealing with harassment and sexual harassment which apply to employees in B.C.